kubernetes/kops/docs/getting_started/openstack.md

 * Glance (image)
 * Cinder (block storage)

-In addition, kops can make use of the following services:
+In addition, kOps can make use of the following services:

 * Swift (object store)
 * Dvelve (dns)